AkshaySJadhav/Elastic_Experiments/Loadingdata_filebat_logstash_elasticsearch.md

 Using bundled JDK: /usr/share/logstash/jdk
 ```

-Check if the Logstash-<Date> index has been craeted:-
+Check if the Logstash-DATE index has been created with following command:-

 ```
 osboxes@osboxes:~$ curl -XGET 127.0.0.1:9200/_cat/indices?v | grep Logstash